 A native of Brooklyn, New York, Neal Gittleman graduated from Yale University in 1975.
 He continued his musical studies with the eminent teachers Nadia Boulanger and Annette Dieudonné in Paris, Hugh Ross at the Manhattan School of Music and Charles Bruck at both the Pierre Monteux Domaine School and the Hartt School of Music, where he was the recipient of the Karl Böhm Fellowship.
 In 1984, he was the Second Prize Winner of Geneva’s Ernest Ansermet International Conducting Competition, and, two years later, he was awarded Third Prize at the Leopold Stokowski Conducting Competition in New York City.
 In 1989, he was selected for the American Conductors Program at the American Symphony Orchestra League’s annual conference in San Francisco.
 In May 2014, he was awarded a 2014 Governor’s Award for the Arts in Ohio.

 Neal Gittleman inspires each listener’s imagination with his unique programming, in-depth comments, easygoing style and infectious enthusiasm for music.
 His focus is to make symphonic music readily available, as well as appreciated, by all musical tastes.
 Under his direction, the Dayton Philharmonic Orchestra has received the American Society of Composers, Authors and Publishers (ASCAP) award for Adventurous Programming of Contemporary Music nine times.
 Neal Gittleman will celebrate his 25th season with the DPO in the 2019–2020 concert season.

 Neal Gittleman and his wife, Lisa Fry, make their home in Dayton.

 Associate Conductor, Dayton Philharmonic Orchestra

 Conductor, Dayton Philharmonic Youth Orchestra

 Now in his 22nd season with the Dayton Philharmonic Orchestra, Patrick Reynolds is a frequent presence on the DPO podium, conducting SuperPops, Rock, Educational and Family concerts.
 An enthusiastic proponent of educational programming for orchestras, each season he leads the DPO in Magic Carpet and Young People’s Concerts, reaching thousands of students across the Dayton metropolitan area.
-In recent seasons he has conducted Dayton Opera productions of Verdi’s La Traviata, Gounod’s Roméo et Juliette, Mozart’s Die Zauberflöte, Gian-Carlo Menotti’s The Consul, and Gilbert and Sullivan’s The Pirates of Penzance, and Puccini’s La Bohème.
+In recent seasons he has conducted Dayton Opera productions of Verdi’s La Traviata, Gounod’s Roméo et Juliette, Mozart’s Die Zauberflöte, Gian-Carlo Menotti’s The Consul, Gilbert and Sullivan’s The Pirates of Penzance, and Puccini’s La Bohème.